European Parliament (Representation) Act 2003

 The European Parliament (Representation) Act 2003 (c.7) was an Act of the Parliament of the United Kingdom.
-The long title is "An Act to make provision enabling alterations to be made to the total number of Members of the European Parliament to be elected for the United Kingdom and to their distribution between the electoral regions; to make provision for and in connection with the establishment of an electoral region including Gibraltar for the purposes of European Parliamentary elections; and for connected purposes."

 The Act made provision for a reduction in the number of Members of the European Parliament who represent the United Kingdom (see Treaty of Nice).
 Gibraltar was enfranchised by adding it to the South West England constituency after taking the British Government to the European Court of Justice.

 The number of seats each region was allocated is as follows: